bioadex/install-apps-docker-desktop/README.md

 # install-apps-docker-desktop
-install apps like nginx, apache2, phpmyadmin, prometheus for monitoring and ubuntu server all using docker-compose file,
+install docker desktop on your computer, you can download on the internet for windows and linux install apps like nginx, apache2, phpmyadmin, prometheus for monitoring and ubuntu server all using docker-compose file, docker-compose up -d